openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

    * Improved many of the examples.
    * Added Requirements Notation and Conventions section.
-   * Cleaned up the text
+   * Cleaned up the text.

    -12